Introduction to Microcontrollers

 Discover what a microcontroller is, how it differs from a microprocessor, and the critical specifications you need to understand in order to pick the best one for your specific product application.

-Almost every electronic product needs a “brain” of some sorts to control the various product functions.
-But what “brain” is best for your product?
+Almost every electronic product needs a “brain” of some sort to control the various product functions.
+But what “brain” is best for your specific hardware product?

-Start by deciding if you need a microcontroller unit (MCU) or a microprocessor unit (MPU).
+Start by determining if you need a microcontroller unit (MCU) or a microprocessor unit (MPU).
 Nearly all electronic products use one of these two types of processor chips, and some products use both.

 Is your product complex with a need to process significant amounts of data?
 Does your product require an operating system such as Android or Linux?
 If so, then you probably need to use a microprocessor.

 Or is your product moderately simple without a need for high speed processing or an operating system?
 Then, you will most likely employ a microcontroller.
 A microcontroller is a fairly simple computer integrated onto a single microchip.

 This single chip will contain a Central Processing Unit (CPU), memory and other peripherals.
 Having everything integrated on a single chip greatly simplifies designing with microcontrollers compared to microprocessors.

 You will commonly see the term System on a Chip (SoC) used to describe microchips with a high level of integration such as microcontrollers.